Data analytics and business analytics subfields of data science have gained traction in the world of business.

 Data analytics relies on predictive and prescriptive analytics and involves statistical and quantitative analysis.
 Business analytics uses descriptive analytics and involves qualitative analysis.

-Business analytics relies heavily on structured data, while data analytics analyzes unstructured data.
+Business analytics relies heavily on structured data, while data analytics often focuses on analyzing structured data and unstructured data to extract valuable insights from diverse information sources.

 Business analytics is for decision-makers inside an organization, involving data and analytics services to resolve issues and make operations improvement decisions.
 On the other hand, data analytics is for professionals like statisticians, data scientists, marketers, and others who utilize data and analytics services to drive insights and strategies.